Evidence Dossier

 Every existing moral AI -- Delphi, ETHICS, MoReBench -- treats morality as flat classification.
 Good, bad, or "it depends."
 They cannot explain whose morality, why it matters, or what happens when you change the relational context.
 MHF can.

 The three datasets below are not decorative.
 AITA gives us the secular Overton window.
-UniMoral lets us predict individual judgments from moral profiles.
-Pew lets us validate across 25 countries.
-Together, they let us move from "here are some things to consider" to "Because of X, you should do Y" -- with the receipts to show exactly why.
+UniMoral is the target for predicting individual judgments from moral profiles.
+Pew lets us test country-level patterns across 25 countries.
+Together, they move the project toward "Because of X, you should do Y" -- with the receipts to show exactly why.